 Many modules have several types of summative assessment such as assignment and written examination, while some of the highly practical modules are assessed entirely by coursework.
-The assessment strategy provides a balance between the different assessment methods and is appropriate to the modules concerned.
+The assessment strategy provides a balance between the different assessment methods.

 Formative Assessment Methods